Valentines Day Charcuterie Board Ideas

 Hot Chocolate Mix

 Mix two cups of powdered sugar, one cup of unsweetened cocoa, and two cups of powdered milk.
-Mix together and store in a tight jar with a lid.
-Mix one cup hot water and 1/3 cup hot chocolate and serve.
+Once the ingredients are mixed together, store the mixture in an air-tight jar with a lid.
+To serve, mix one cup hot water and 1/3 cup hot chocolate and serve.

 See, I told you it was easy.